rns1992/java_features/README.md

-# java_features
+# Java Features

-Features of java with different versions
+This repository intends to list new features of Java versions that have been rolled out with each release.

+Please contribute if you can improve it more.